SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 Additional parameters can be passed for each end-to-end test deployment by specifying _optional_ `parameters` for an application URL.
 These parameters are appended to the npm command during execution.
 This could be used for example to split the entire end-to-end test scenario into multiple sub-scenarios and running these sub-scenarios on different deployments.
-For example, when using nightwatch, these scenarios can be defined via annotations in the test descriptions and can be called with the `--tag` parameter as shown in the example below.
+For example, when using nightwatch-api, these scenarios can be defined via annotations in the test descriptions and can be called with the `--tag` parameter as shown in the example below.
+Another option is to execute the end to end tests with various web browsers, e.g. chrome or firefox.

 Example:
 ```yaml